jnozzi/cocoadev.com/pages/NozziTakeover.md

+---
+layout: page
+---

-The CocoaDev wiki is under JNozzi|new management.
+The CocoaDev wiki is under new management.
 As of April, 2012, Steven Frank of Panic, Inc (its founder and, until recently, owner and curator) sought to find it a new home.
-It's now hosted and maintained by JNozzi|Joshua Nozzi and the flood of spam has been reduced at least to a manageable level.
+It's now hosted and maintained by Joshua Nozzi and the flood of spam has been reduced at least to a manageable level.
 I'd love to see if we can revive this wiki as the go-to "crowd-sourced documentation" site it had been for so long.

 As an avid visitor, anonymous contributer, and self-imposed curator since 2002, I'd like to extend my heartfelt thanks to Steven Frank and "KritTer" for creating such a wonderfully useful resource.
 To me it was instrumental in my Cocoa / Objective-C learning endeavor and I'm sure I'm far from alone there.
 Thanks, guys - I'm honored to take on the role of curator and host.